 This is the fourth in a series of 13 articles on the topic of Estate Planning: further articles in the series seek to bring clarity to some of the issues and implications to be dealt with in fulfilling the three key considerations of Estate Planning – getting the right amount of money, to the right beneficiaries and at the right time; and to prepare you and your family to understand the final plan when drafted.
 The remaining articles consider –

-([This series was first posted to our website over a period from late-2011 through early-2012; it has been refreshed, updated and re-posted in February 2015.)
+(This series was first posted to our website over a period from late-2011 through early-2012.
+It has been occasionally been refreshed/ updated, most recently in December 2024.)